Why website maintenance matters and how much it costs

 - Is the site compatible with current browser versions?

-The technology type fundamentally determines the nature and cost of website maintenance.
-Our custom web development vs. WordPress comparison covers this topic in depth, but the maintenance angle deserves its own analysis.
+The technology type fundamentally determines the nature and cost of maintenance.
+Our custom web development vs WordPress comparison covers this in depth, but the maintenance angle deserves its own analysis.

 | Factor | Characteristic |